UP-Algorithm-Plus-Plus/CPP-Crash-Course-2425A/Week_1/Part3.md

 ### Assignment
 ---
 1. Write the "Hello, World!" program yourself (type it manually for practice) and change the message to "Welcome to C++!".
 Then, compile and run it.
-2. Modify your code by adding another `std::cout` statement to print your name.
+2. Create a new cpp file, copy your previous code, and modify your code by adding another `std::cout` statement to print your name.
 Try running the program again.

 <br>